After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 You see, there’s a method to our madness :).

-If you don’t have one, you can pick one up at Amazon for cheap.
+You can pick one up at Amazon for cheap if you don’t have one.

 Kegel Exercises

-If you haven’t heard of them before, then now’s the time to learn.
-Kegel exercises are one of the most effective ways to strengthen the muscles of the pelvic floor.
+If you have not heard of them, now’s the time to learn about them.
+They are the best way to strengthen the pelvic floor muscles.

 What Other Exercises Are Safe After Giving Birth?